OpenFogStack/FReD/README.md

 The "3 node test" starts a FReD deployment of three FReD nodes and runs a client against the FReD cluster that validates different functionalities.
 It uses Docker compose and can thus easily be started with `make 3n-all`.

-The deployment comprises a single `etcd` Docker container as a NaSe, a simple trigger node, two FReD nodes that each comprise only a single machine (node _B_ and _C_) with a storage server, and a distributed FReD node _A_ that comprises three individual FReD machines behind a `fredproxy` sharing a single storage server.
+The deployment comprises a single `etcd` Docker container as a NaSe, a simple trigger node, two FReD nodes that each comprise only a single machine (node _B_ and _C_) with a storage server, and a distributed FReD node _A_ that comprises three individual FReD machines behind a `fredproxy` sharing a single DynamoDB storage server.
 All machines are connected over a Docker network.

 The test client runs a number of operations against the FReD deployment and outputs a list of errors.